ihobbang250/ihobbang250/README.md

 ## Introduction

-My name is Hoyoung Lee, and I am a passionate expert in finance and Natural Language Processing (NLP) technologies.
+My name is Hoyoung Lee, and I have a deep interest in finance and Natural Language Processing (NLP) technologies.
 I am currently researching innovative solutions driven by data.

 ### 🌱 Areas of Expertise and Experience